alexwkleung/block-url-extension/docs/using-the-extension.md

 ![Open extension settings](./assets/open-extension-settings.png)

 3. Enter your URLs in the editor.
 Once you entered them, press the save icon on the top left.
+Alternatively, you can press Cmd+S (macOS) or Ctrl+S (Windows/Linux) as the save shortcut.

 ![Enter urls and press save button](./assets/enter-urls-and-press-save-button.png)